Giocerz/DispenserController/README.md

 # Dispenser Controller
-The project is about a digital controller for a sugar dispenser what uses a servomotor and a strain gauge.
+The project is about a digital controller for a sugar dispenser which uses a servo motor and a strain gauge, uses arduino and app in python, where connect through serial communication.
 This project was developed that final project of Discrete Control course at Universidad Popular del Cesar.
 ## Used Technology
 - Python: PyQT5
 - Arduino.